 Few more points to remember, real estate is not a liquid asset, you cannot sell it overnight.
 And usually, there are loads of fees and taxes involved.
 This is one reason I am yet to own any real estate.
 I prefer to own REITs.

 Should you put your money in Stocks and how to do it safely?

 We are taught from childhood that the stock market is risky.
 But Asia’s richest man made his money with his listed company and most billionaires did make their money the same way.
 But we are not business owners.
 And selecting stock is not easy and how do we value a business when we do not even know if the books/ numbers are fudged.

 So to make money safely, the first thing you need is a long time.
 You need to keep on investing in a low-cost index fund over the years and through thick and thin.
 In India, ETFs do not pay any dividend.
 But, say you have 1 lakh invested in a low-cost index fund.
 The invest fund produces 2% dividend yield or 2000rs.
 At the year-end 2000rs, the equivalent will get added in your account.

 I do not know what return to expect. y personal opinion is we can expect 10% growth over the next few years.
 Then we will need to reevaluate.
-And you can use Zerodha.
+And you can use Zerodha or espresso.
 They do not charge for any stock or ETF that you are taking delivery of.

 I am telling you so that you can save on fees, brokerage, etc. And owning the index gives you mental peace that you are owning the best companies in India.
 Although, you will not get any dividend income from this investment.